dbt-labs/docs.getdbt.com/website/docs/faqs/tests/testing-seeds.md

 ---
 title: How do I test and document seeds?
-Description: “Use a schema file to test and document seeds”
+Description: "Use a schema file to test and document seeds"
 sidebar_label: 'Test and document seeds'
 id: testing-seeds